koksalp/netflix-mobile/README.md

 - drag and drop the apk file onto the screen of your android emulator.
 It'll be shown in your apps list.

 ### Test in Development Mode
-- `git clone https://github.com/koksalp/netflix-mobile.git ` to clone the repo
+- run `git clone https://github.com/koksalp/netflix-mobile.git ` to clone the repo
-- `cd netflix-mobile` to navigate into the project folder
+- run `cd netflix-mobile` to navigate into the project folder
 - run `yarn install` to install all dependencies
 - run `yarn expo start` to start a development server
 - launch the app and test it either on an emulator device or on a physical device using expo go